jis478/Anime-Stylization/README.md

 # **Anime translation project**

+This repo has been abandoned.
+Please check out my [new project](https://github.com/jis478/StylizationIntoWebtoon).

+## Overview
 Anime translation app run on AWS fargate.
 The full address for the app will be provided as soon as all the settings are completed.

 **Tech stack**